Diversity In Computer Science

 Our mission is to foster an inclusive community of students, staff, and faculty.
 We seek to recruit, welcome, mentor, and educate a diverse group of Computer Science graduate and undergraduate students, including significant numbers of women and underrepresented minorities.
 Our goal is to be a diverse department that is representative of our society and that uses computing to benefit society through technological innovation.

 Diversity and inclusions activities involve all aspects and stakeholders of the department, including alumni and friends who contribute time and resources.
-The department was recognized in 2016 by an award from the National Center for Women & Information Technology (NCWIT) for progress and continuing commitment to increase the participation of women in computer science.
-Funding from this award, along with the generousity of many alumni, helped establish the Barbara G. Ryder Fund for Excellence in Computer Science.
-Income from this endowed fund helps support many initiatives in support of diversity and inclusion.
+In 2016, the department was recognized nationally by the National Center for Women & Information Technology (NCWIT) for excellence in promoting women in undergraduate computing.
+From 2007-2015, the percentage of female computer science majors increased from 4.2% to 16.7%.
+The $50,000 award, augmented by generous alumni contributions, established the Barbara G. Ryder Fund for Excellence in Computer Science, an endowed fund for the support of diversity and inclusion initiatives.

 Since 1992, the Center for the Enhancement of Engineering Diversity (CEED) has provided encouragement and support to engineering students, focusing on the under-represented population.
 Learn more at their website.